 Professor Dr.-Ing.
-Wolfgang Marquardt holds the position of Scientific Director and Chairman of the Board of Directors of Forschungszentrum Jülich, a member of Helmholtz, the association of national laboratories in Germany, since July 1, 2014.
-He acts as a vice-president of Helmholtz for the Research Field Information.
+Wolfgang Marquardt held the position of Scientific Director and Chairman of the Board of Directors of Forschungszentrum Jülich, a member of Helmholtz, the association of national laboratories in Germany, from July 1, 2014 to July 31, 2023.
+He acted as a vice-president of Helmholtz for the Research Field Information.

-Wolfgang Marquardt, born in 1956 in Böblingen, Germany, studied Chemical Engineering at the University of Stuttgart, Germany, where he graduated in 1982 with a Master’s degree (Diplom-Ingenieur).
+Wolfgang Marquardt studied Chemical Engineering at the University of Stuttgart, Germany, where he graduated in 1982 with a Master’s degree (Diplom-Ingenieur).
 In 1988, he graduated with a PhD on nonlinear wave propagation in distillation processes.
 He completed his Habilitation in 1992 and obtained his teaching license in the area of process dynamics and operations.
 A stipend of NATO was awarded to Wolfgang for a research visit as a post-doc at the University of Wisconsin, Madison, in 1989/1990.
-In 1992, Wolfgang accepted an offer from RWTH Aachen University as a full professor and chair for process systems enginering.
-He also acted as the Olaf Hougen Professor at the University of Wisconsin, Madision, in 1999, and as a guest professor at Delft University of Technology, The Netherlands, in 2004.
+In 1992, Wolfgang accepted an offer from RWTH Aachen University as a full professor and chair for process systems engineering.
+He also acted as the Olaf Hougen Professor at the University of Wisconsin, Madison, in 1999, and as a guest professor at Delft University of Technology, The Netherlands, in 2004.

 Wolfgang held a number of positions in the German science system.
 He was a member of Fakultätentag Maschinenbau und Verfahrenstechnik, the association of all Departments of Chemical and Mechanical Engineering at German Universities.
 He acted as its Chairman in 2003 and 2004.
 From 2004 to 2010, Wolfgang was a member of the Senate of DFG.
 In 2010, Wolfgang was elected to become a member of the German Council for Science and Humanities (Wissenschaftsrat), an advisory body to the German Federal and State Governments, and acted as its Chair from 2011 to 2014.
 Since 2015, he is a member of the Council for Information Infrastructures, which provides advice to the German Federal and State Governments.

-Wolfgang Marquardt is a member of various learned societies, the Nordrhein-Westfälische Akademie der Wissenschaften und Künste (since 1998), of acatech, the German Akademie der Technikwissenschaften (since 2001), of Leopoldina, the German National Academy of Science (since 2014), and of the US National Academy of Engineering (since 2020).
-He received a number of prestigous awards, including the Arnold Eucken-Preis of VDI-GVC in 1990, the Leibniz-Preis of the German Research Foundation in 2001 and the Nordic Process Control Award in 2016.
+Wolfgang Marquardt is a member of various learned societies, the Nordrhein-Westfälische Akademie der Wissenschaften und Künste (since 1998), of acatech, the German Akademie der Technikwissenschaften (since 2001), of Leopoldina, the German National Academy of Science (since 2014), of the US National Academy of Engineering (since 2020), and of the Royal Academy of Engineering, UK (since 2023).
+He received a number of prestigious awards, including the Arnold Eucken-Preis of VDI-GVC in 1990, the Leibniz-Preis of the German Research Foundation in 2001 and the Nordic Process Control Award in 2016.
 He was honored to present the Roger Sargent Lecture in 2004 and the Danckwerts Lecture of AIChE in 2008.
 He became a Fellow of the International Federation of Automatic Control in 2007.